makilezx/Latent-class-analysis-visualisation-Life-history-theory-/README.md

 ## Data

 The sample consisted of 1049 participants.
 Before analysis, the dataset underwent cleaning and preprocessing.
-Univariate and multivariate outliers were removed, and missing data were imputed using the Expectation-Maximization (EM) algorithm.
+Univariate and multivariate outliers were removed, and missing data were imputed using the Expectation-Maximization (EM) algorithm within SPSS.
 Prior to that, Little's test was conducted to ensure the adequacy of the imputation process and the reliability of the dataset for subsequent analyses.

+For general data manipulation in R, the packages `tidyr` and `dplyr` were utilized.
+Additionally, Python libraries `numpy` and `pandas` were employed intermittently for similar tasks.

 ## Analysis

-Summation scores were computed utilizing the R *psych* package.
+Summation scores were computed utilizing the R `psych` package.
 The code also performs calculations of Cronbach's alpha coefficients across questionnaire scales.

-Subsequently, the code in this repository utilizes latent class analysis (LCA) to reveal distinct groups or subtypes of subjects based on their response patterns.
-Within the LCA, the Bayesian Information Criterion (BIC) suggested a 5-class solution as the most optimal clustering solution.
-This served as a starting point for a detailed examination, aiming to determine the most suitable solution through cluster analysis and to do a comparison.
-Additionally, the distribution of personality traits within these identified solutions was thoroughly examined and visualized
+Subsequently, the R code in this repository employs the `mclust` package to conduct latent class analysis (LCA).
+This analysis aims to unveil distinct groups or subtypes of subjects by examining their response patterns.
+Within the LCA, the Bayesian Information Criterion (BIC) suggested a 5-class solution as the most optimal clustering solution, which served as a starting point for a detailed examination.

+Additionally, cluster analysis is carried out to compare with the primary LCA solution from earlier, driven by curiosity (picture).
+Visualization comparing LCA and cluster analysis was created using the `factoextra` and `gridExtra` packages (Picture 1)

+Tableau has been integrated for supplementary visualizations, particularly in illustrating clustering (Picture 2).

+The distribution of personality traits within these identified solutions was thoroughly examined and visualized using Python libraries `seaborn` and `matplotlib` (Picture 3).

-Tableau has been integrated for supplementary visualizations, particularly in illustrating clustering (picture 1).
-Also, the code visualizes *the predictive power* of personality types versus personality dimensions, employing Python (matplotlib) for visualizations (pictures 2 and 3).
+Also, the code visualizes *the predictive power* of personality types versus personality dimensions, employing Python (`matplotlib`) for visualizations (Pictures 4 and 5).

 ## Results